WebOrigami/docs/src/content/framework/intro6.md

 Some of the source files you created by hand or copied in, such as `styles.css`, are necessary to run the site.
 Others are not necessary.
 It's possible to filter out the files you don't need, but for now we can leave those files in the `dist` folder; deploying them would be harmless.

 At this point, you could deploy the About Us site by copying the `dist` folder to a CDN or some other network-visible location.
-The specific instructions for doing that will depend on where you want to deploy the files, and so is beyond the scope of this tutorial.
+The specific instructions for doing that will depend on where you want to deploy the files, which is beyond the scope of this tutorial.

 ## Take-aways